Lieutenant Governor of Massachusetts: Constitutional role

 Part the Second, Chapter II, Section II, Article I of the Massachusetts Constitution reads, There shall be annually elected a lieutenant governor of the commonwealth of Massachusetts, whose title shall be, His Honor and who shall be qualified, in point of religion, property, and residence in the commonwealth, in the same manner with the governor: and the day and manner of his or her election, and the qualifications of the electors, shall be the same as are required in the election of a governor.

 The lieutenant governor also serves ex officio as a member of the Massachusetts Governor's Council.

 Other functions

 Massachusetts law provides for the lieutenant governor to serve as the chairman of the award selection committee for the Madeline Amy Sweeney Award for Civilian Bravery.

 Election

 The lieutenant governor is typically elected on a joint ticket with the governor, ensuring that they have the same political party affiliation.
+The primary however is separate from the governor.
 When the state constitution was first enacted in 1780, elections for the two offices were independent, and were held annually.
 Constitutional amendments enacted in 1918 extended the terms of both offices to two years, with elections in even-numbered years.
 In 1964 the constitution was amended again to extend the terms to four years, and in 1966 to allow for the grouping of governor and lieutenant governor on the ballot by political party.
 Elections are held in even-numbered years that are not presidential election years.